 We change behaviors constantly and some of those behaviors become daily habits.
 Think about the last major behavior change you implemented.

 What motivated you to change that behavior?
 Why did you do it?
-Chances are pretty good that the last time you changed of behavior you did not do it because someone was offering you some kind of monetary incentive.
+Chances are pretty good that the last time you changed your behavior you did not do it because someone was offering you some kind of monetary incentive.

 We change behaviors for a lot of reasons.
 Peer pressure, love, the desire for something better, fear, and just wanting to improve our lives can provide ample motivation to change.